hugoledoux/mywebsite/_drafts/my-setup.md

 ## Hardware?

-In the last 10 years, I've moved from Windows, to Linux, to now using Mac OS X.
+In the last 10 years, I've moved from Windows, to Linux, to Mac OS X, which I use since 2010.
 I have only one computer, a MacBook Pro 15" Retina with 256GB SSD and 16GB of RAM, and I use an external 24" monitor and an [external keyboard](http://www.apple.com/shop/product/MB110LL/B/apple-keyboard-with-numeric-keypad-english-usa) and [trackpad](https://www.apple.com/magictrackpad/), both at home (where I often work) and in the office.

-I used to have other computers, iMacs, but maintaining my setup and configurations on different was taking way too much time.
+I used to have other computers, eg iMacs, but maintaining my setup and configurations on different was taking way too much time.
 One computer is way more efficient and simpler.

 ## Backing up?

 I have had 2 hard-drive failures in my life, one was rather dramatic: at the end of a semester at the university while I was following 7 courses.
-I lost *everything* (but still succeeding in passing the semester).
+I lost *everything*, since back then backups meant more or less using floppy disks.
 So I'm now rather obsessed with backing up.

   * All the code I write is in __[GitHub](https://github.com/hugoledoux/)__, many of it is private first, when it's in a serious state it's release under an open-source licence.